 Water is Your and Your Dog’s Best Friend

 It is a fun fact to know that dogs do not sweat, unlike humans that release sweat during hot days, dogs pant.
 This is their way to release the excess heat from their bodies.
 Additionally, one visual cue is their nose.
 If their nose is dry, it means they are thirsty and need to drink to replenish themselves.

 Dehydration is terrible for dogs because it might result in heatstroke that could make them pass out.
-Along with increased thirst, signs that your dog may be dehydrated include lethargy, dry gums and tongue, and thick consistency drooling of saliva.
+Along with increased thirst, signs to look out for that your dog may be dehydrated may include lethargy, dry gums and tongue, and thick consistency of the drooling saliva.

 On a daily average, depending on its weight, a healthy dog needs to drink about 15 to 30 mL of water per 450 grams.
 During a hotter day, dogs may need to drink more than the average to restore the water they consumed from panting.